codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/computer-programming-using-escape-sequences.md

 ```

 [Click to remove the highlight.](open_file code/ch01/Hello3.java panel=0)
-To compile and run the code, remove the comment from line 5, comment out line 4 using a `//` and press the "Run!"
+To compile and run the code, remove the comment from line 5, comment out line 4 using a `//` and press the "Run!" button.
 {Run!}(sh .guides/bg.sh javac code/ch01/Hello3.java java -cp code/ch01/ Hello3 2)